-Many hearing-impaired seniors living on a fixed income cannot afford the high cost of hearing aids, which, according to Lions Club International, cost an average of $3,600 each.
+Maybe you've noticed that it is harder to hear lately.
+Well, hearing aids are just a fact of life as you get older.
+But, many hearing-impaired seniors living on a fixed income cannot afford the high cost of hearing aids, which, according to Lions Clubs International, cost an average of $3,600 each.
 What's more, very few health insurance policies pay for hearing aids and to the surprise of many, Medicare does not provide coverage for the devices or the exams required to fit them.
-Fortunately, organizations and institutions have been set up to provide relief to those who need it most.
+Fortunately, organizations and institutions have been set up to provide free hearing aids and hearing aid discounts for seniors.

-If you're willing to do a little leg work, there are many organizations that can help you or your loved one afford hearing aids.
+If you're willing to do a little leg work, there are many organizations that can help you or your loved one find free hearing aid programs.

 The best place to start looking for assistance is your audiologist.
 Ask if they know of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids at no charge.
 Local nonprofits sometimes offer assistance in the form of grants based on individual needs - even when they don't offer a specific hearing aid program.

 AUDIENT provides hearing care throughout the nation for low-income people through a network of hearing-care providers.
 Their services help provide access to quality hearing aids.
 Those looking for assistance can call their toll free number 1-866-956-5400.
 You can download the AUDIENT program application here.

 Hearing Loss Association of America

 The Hearing Loss Association of America provides information about a number of financial aid assistance programs available to needy individuals, including the elderly.
 Although the association does not supply individuals with hearing aids, it acts as a repository of up-to-date information about a number of financial aid options including those for veterans and through Medicaid.

 Many local Lions Clubs participate in the Lions Affordable Hearing Aid Project (AHAP).